gamesbook/protograf/docs/source/script_anatomy.rst

 ..
 HINT::

-   Errors are discussed further in the :ref:`Additional Concepts <script-errors>` section.
+   Errors are discussed further in the :ref:`Script Errors <script-errors>` section.